-Since January 2017 Knowle West Media Centre and White Design have brought together local people, artists, academics, designers, architects and policy makers to try out new ideas for sustainable, affordable housing in Knowle West.
+Since November 2016 Knowle West Media Centre and White Design have brought together Knowle West residents, artists, academics, designers, architects and policy makers to try out new ideas for sustainable, affordable housing.

 Bristol, like many cities in the UK, desperately needs homes that people both want and can afford.
 The Bristol Cable recently reported that in 2013/14 Bristol built just 102 affordable homes against an estimated annual need of 1,500.
 We want to see communities at the centre of decision-making about these issues, not on the periphery.

-Over the last few months we’ve seen many issues and opportunities emerge, including:
+Over the last year we’ve seen many issues and opportunities emerge, including:

 • Gap spaces and micro-plots that could be built on (such as between homes and on the corner of streets)